Implementation of Improved Intestinal Parasite Management Practices on Maryland Livestock Farms

 Performance Target Outcome Narrative:

-This project involves consulting with farmers individually regarding parasite management.
+A large part of this project involves consulting with farmers individually regarding parasite management.
 Part of these consultations involves collecting and analyzing manure samples for signs of parasites before and after dewormer application.
 After the consultation visits (2 per farm), we provide each farm with a 3-5 page individualized parasite management report with suggestions for making improvements as well as additional resource literature.

 To date, 8 individual farms have participated in the program.
 These farms consist of beef cattle (n=3), sheep (n=1), dairy cattle (n=1), goats (n=1), and a mixture of sheep and cattle (n=2).
 Together, these farms collectively manage ~665 animals (365 cattle, 260 sheep, 40 goats).
-A total of 18 farms completed an interest form in 2022; the farms that we were not able to reach in 2022 will be contacted to see if they are still interested in 2024.
+A total of 18 farms completed an interest form in 2022; the farms that we were not able to reach previously will be contacted to see if they are still interested in 2025.
 One of the benefits of this program targeting multiple livestock species has been our ability to make parasite management recommendations for farms who have more than one species on site.
 For example, 2 of the 8 farm participants housed both cattle and sheep, and we were able to evaluate parasite programs for both species simultaneously.
 Furthermore, four of the farms we worked with had large enough herd/flock sizes to enable us to test the efficacy of multiple dewormers, which allows for a more informative parasite management report and recommendations.
 Individual reports were finalized and sent to these producers in early 2023.
-The follow-up surveys to year 1 participants will be sent out in spring 2024 to document learning outcomes and long-term impacts or changes that have been made.
+The follow-up surveys to year 1 participants will be sent out in early 2025 to document learning outcomes and long-term impacts or changes that have been made.
 These surveys have been approved by the University of Maryland IRB and are ready to be distributed to our participants.

-Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.
+Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and should not be construed to represent any official USDA or U.S. Government determination or policy.